conwayste/conwayste/nwv2-python-wrapper/README.md

 ## Installation

-Create a new virtual environment in this folder, activate it in the current terminal, and finally install `maturin`.
+Create a new virtual environment in this folder, activate it in the current terminal, and finally install needed Python modules.

 ```
 python -m venv venv
 source venv/bin/activate
-pip install maturin
+pip install ipykernel maturin
 ```

 ## Usage